thevickypedia/pypi-publisher/README.md

 - `skip-existing` - Avoids failing if distribution exists in package index.
 - `verbose` - Runs in verbose mode.
 Defaults to `false`
 - `print-hash` - Show hash values of distribution files.
 Defaults to `true`
+- `setup-python` - Uses the GH action `setup-python`.
+Defaults to `false`, but gets overridden dynamically based on `python` command's availability.

 ## License & copyright